 A written description in an application, no matter how well written, can’t completely communicate who you are as a speaker, or how you speak.
 A sample video of you speaking is a KEY tool for event managers.
 It doesn’t have to be a long or fancy video, but a quick 5 minute video will help show event managers how you speak.

 [Innovation Women is here for you in this department.
-During our Innovation Women Pop-ups we offer our members the chance to record a simple video as part of their annual membership.
-Subscribe to our newsletter to find out when and where the next event will be.
-If you want a Pop-Up in your community, send us an email at firstname.lastname@example.org.]
+During the pandemic we partnered with AnswerStage to offer our speakers the opportunity to make their own speaker videos.
+We offer our members the chance to create these videos as part of their annual membership.
+Subscribe to our newsletter to find out more.]

 4. Types of speaking opportunities

 It is a good plan to start small.
 There are different levels of opportunities, all leading up to the daunting vision of you up in front of 500 people as a keynote.
 No need to sorry about that now.
-How about being a panel member?
+How about getting started as a panel member?
 A fireside chat?
 A question and answer session?
+Or maybe being the moderator or an emcee?

 5. Start locally – who do you know?